-Let me call your attention for our study of God's Word tonight to 1 Peter chapter 1...1 Peter chapter 1.
+Let me call your attention for our study of God's Word tonight to 1 Peter chapter 1, 1 Peter chapter 1.
 We're looking at verses 22 through 25.
-The title of this section, "Supernatural love," and this is part 2 in our study.
-First Peter 1:22 says, "Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is through the living and abiding Word of God; for all flesh is like grass and all its glory like the flower of grass, the grass withers and the flower falls off but the Word of the Lord abides forever and this is the word which was preached to you."
+The title of this section, "Supernatural Love," and this is part two in our study.
+First Peter 1:22 says, "Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is through the living and abiding Word of God; for all flesh is like grass and all its glory like the flower of grass.
+The grass withers and the flower falls off but the Word of the Lord abides forever and this is the word which was preached to you."

 Now this is an evangelistic opportunity.
 Let's assume that you're a young Christian and you have been converted out of paganism.
 And when you were in paganism you were worshiping at an idol temple in the city of Corinth.
 And let's assume that in that idol worship you were involved in drunkenness and in debauchery of various kinds and let's assume that you were perhaps even involved in some of the sexual orgies that were characteristic of the Corinthian worship, so much so that to Corinthianize came to mean to commit fornication.
 Let's assume in your pagan worship there was gluttony and drunkenness and fornication and now you have come to Christ.
 And as a new Christian you want absolutely nothing to do with the former life.
 You want nothing to do with the paganism from which you have been redeemed.

-In 1 John chapter 3 verses 10 and 11, "By the the children of God and the children of the devil are obvious, anyone who doesn't practice righteousness is not of God, nor the one who does not love his brother; for this is the message which you have heard from the beginning that we should love one another."
-That's how we can be separated from the children of the devil, we are known by our love...we are known by our love.
+In 1 John chapter 3 verses 10 and 11, "By this the children of God and the children of the devil are obvious.
+Anyone who doesn't practice righteousness is not of God, nor the one who does not love his brother; for this is the message which you have heard from the beginning, that we should love one another."
+That's how we can be separated from the children of the devil.
+We are known by our love.
+We are known by our love.
 It is the substance of our witness relationally.

 So when did we receive the ability to love in a supernatural way?
 At the time of salvation.
-Question number two, and we looked briefly at this last time, very briefly: who are we to love?
-We now have the capacity since we were saved, so much so that it is supernaturally natural to us, we have the love, we have the Spirit within us to move that love through us, we have opportunity to love, but who are we to love?
-Well let's go back to verse 22, it says to love one another.
+Question number two, and we looked briefly at this last time, very briefly: Who are we to love?
+We now have the capacity since we were saved; so much so that it is supernaturally natural to us.
+We have the love, we have the Spirit within us to move that love through us, we have opportunity to love.
+But who are we to love?
+Well let's go back to verse 22.
+It says to love one another.
 Well to whom does the one another refer?
-Backing in to the verse a little further, "Sincere love of the brothers," other Christians, other Christians.
+Backing in to the verse a little further, "sincere love of the brothers," other Christians, other Christians.
 We not only have been given, mark this, the ability to love but we have been given a new family in which to exercise that love.
-The one anothers are the brothers, that is brotherly love.
-In fact, the word philadelphia is used here, it's really a noun instead of a verb, it says since you've purified your souls for sincere brother love, for sincere brother love, we have been given the capacity to love one another in a very unique way.
+The one anothers are the brothers.
+That is brotherly love.
+In fact, the word philadelphia is used here.
+It's really a noun instead of a verb.
+It says since you've purified your souls for sincere brother-love, for sincere brother-love.
+We have been given the capacity to love one another in a very unique way.
 God's quickening work, the new birth, the tremendous gift of God's love poured into us energized by the Spirit of God now is expressed toward a new family.
-And we're right back to John 13:34, we're to love one another so that men will know that we belong to Christ, that we're the family of God.
+And we're right back to John 13:34.
+We're to love one another so that men will know that we belong to Christ and we're the family of God.
 And again in 1 John 3 it's so very frequent in 1 John, but in 1 John 3:16, "We know love by this, that He laid down His life for us and we ought to lay down our lives for the brethren."
 And again, as Christ loved us by giving His life, then we're to love the brethren by giving our lives to them.

 John 15:12, Jesus put it this way, "This is My commandment, that you love one another," and then He added this, "just as I have loved you."
 How is that?
-"Greater love hath no man than this, that one lay down his life for his friends."
+"Greater love hath no man than this, hat one lay down his life for his friends."
 Sacrificial love, sacrificial love.
-You know, we believe, I think, falsely that the attraction of the church is its ability to develop evangelistic technique, clever methods, clever gimmicks to generate exciting events to attract the unbeliever and the real heart of it all is that they see the love of the church.
+You know we believe, I think falsely, that the attraction of the church is its ability to develop evangelistic technique, clever methods, clever gimmicks to generate exciting events to attract the unbeliever and the real heart of it all is that they see the love of the church.

 That same word is also used, by the way, as I'm thinking about it, in Acts 12:5 where it says Peter was kept in prison but prayer for him was being made fervently by the church of God.
 They were literally praying to the limits that their faith could stretch them.